-He had learned that one cannot trust the mob; they could not be expected to be loyal all the time for they were fickle.
+He had learned that one cannot trust the mob; they can't be expected to be loyal all the time, for they are fickle.
 He had found that men of high degree, such as Ahithophel, were not to be trusted; they could not be leaned upon.
-This is the first thing that a new Christian must learn: not to look to men but to look to God.
-Many new Christians have become discouraged, disappointed, and disillusioned, for they set their eyes upon a man.
-A young Christian once told me that he had set his eyes upon a man, and it had all but made a shipwreck of his faith.
+The first thing a new Christian must learn is not to look to men, but to look to God.
+Many new Christians have become discouraged, disappointed, and disillusioned, because they set their eyes upon a man.
+A young Christian once told me he had set his eyes upon a man, and it had all but made a shipwreck of his faith.
 David knew all of the time that he could not trust men, so his faith was fixed utterly upon God.
 He rested upon a Rock that could not be moved.

-Then he made the point that we cannot trust in material things either:
+Then he made the point that we cannot trust in material things, either:

-Do not trust in oppression, and do not vainly hope in robbery; if riches increase, do not set your heart upon them.
-(Psalm 62:10 NASB)
+Do not trust in oppression and do not vainly hope in robbery; if riches increase, do not set your heart upon them. -v.
+10 NASB